JayKayAce/Technical-Articles/tutorials/Automating Application Building/article/Automating Application Building.md

 PyInstaller.__main__.run(build_config)
 ```

-First we need to import the `__main__.py` python file from the PyInstaller package, which contains the `run()` function we need to automate the build process.
-Additionally we need to import the builtin `os` module to match the [pyinstaller documentation](https://pyinstaller.readthedocs.io/en/stable/usage.html#running-pyinstaller-from-python-code) for calling Pyinstaller from python code.
+First you need to import the `__main__.py` python file from the PyInstaller package, which contains the `run()` function needed to automate the build process.
+Additionally you need to import the builtin `os` module to match the [pyinstaller documentation](https://pyinstaller.readthedocs.io/en/stable/usage.html#running-pyinstaller-from-python-code) for calling Pyinstaller from python code.

-We have chosen the following arguments to keep in our `build_config` list:
+We have chosen the following arguments to keep in your `build_config` list:

-* `--onefile` results in our package is build into a single file
+* `--onefile` results in your package is build into a single file
-* `-n=` renames the resulting build output, in our case to `todo`
+* `-n=` renames the resulting build output, in your case to `todo`
-* `--clean` makes sure that the previous build output is deleted before building the next part.
+* `--clean` makes sure that the previous build artifact is deleted before building the next artifact.
-* `os.path.join()` is used to format the path to our `todo.py`.
-We could also have written `"./todo.py"` which is the outcome of the join function.
+* `os.path.join()` is used to format the path to your `todo.py`.
+You could also have written `"./todo.py"` which is the outcome of the join function.

-In the end of the file we call the `run()` function with the argument `build_config` to start the packaging process every time the build script is called.
+In the end of the file the `run()` function is called with the argument `build_config` to start the packaging process every time the build script is run.

-> **Note:** The import of the module and subsequent function call may seem a bit strange, but is just because the file that contains the run function is stored in the `__main__.py` file inside the Pyinstaller package, and has a special meaning.
+The import of the module and subsequent function call may seem a bit strange, but is just because the file that contains the run function is stored in the `__main__.py` file inside the Pyinstaller package, and has a special meaning.
 If you chose to run the module using `python -m pyinstaller` this would be the file that was called by the python interpreter.
 Try to look for other packages which have a `__main__.py` in their package folder in some of the packages you have installed.
 Having the `run`-function being executed like this in the script means that if you at some point import `build_automation.py` into another python script the installer will run during import.
 This is easily solved by wrapping the function call in a main function and calling this specifically, but has been left out intentionally for the sake of brevity.

-Now we can build the application as many times as we like using and make sure we test on the latest changes in the application:
+Now you can build the application as many times as you like using and make sure you test on the latest changes in the application:

 ```shell